ESGI-MCAMUS/esgi-nestjs-stock-manager/README.md

 $ docker compose up -d
 ```

+The backend should be available at `http://localhost:3000` and the front at `http://localhost:5173`.

 ## 🗃️ Seeding the database

 First, you need to fill the `/config/config.json` file with your database credentials.
 Use the `config-example.json` file as a template.